codesupport/codejam-march-2020/nox7/README.md

 Do not attempt to view the index.html file without a web server - the web application will not work.

+You can view a live preview using GitHub Pages: https://nox7.github.io/codejam-march-2020/nox7/

 ## When Viewing

 Use your mouse to control the camera.
 Zoom, right-click, and left-click.